 The two biggest cost variables are wall material and glass.
 A precise quote requires an in-home look at the existing shower.

 Tile shower walls feel more custom, give you full control over the look, and tend to add more resale value in higher-end Indianapolis homes.
-The tradeoff is grout maintenance and a longer install.
-Acrylic shower systems install in one to three days, never need grout, and resist mold and mildew, but the finish options are more limited.
+The tradeoff is grout maintenance and a more involved install.

 For primary bathrooms in Carmel, Fishers, Westfield, and Zionsville, tile is more common.
 For guest baths, secondary baths, and rental properties, acrylic is often the right choice.